networkop/networkop.github.io/content/post/2022-11-cue-ansible.md

 bonds: #bonds
 ```

-Here we've created a CUE [definition](https://cuelang.org/docs/tutorials/tour/types/defs/) that describes the structure and type of values expected in the `bonds` variable.
+Here we've created a [CUE definition](https://cuelang.org/docs/tutorials/tour/types/defs/) that describes the structure and type of values expected in the `bonds` variable.
 The last line "applies" the `#bonds` schema to any existing `bonds` variable.
 Assuming the above schema is saved in the `bonds.cue` file, we can validate that the input variables conform to it with the following command:

 ```bash
 $ cue vet bonds.cue inventories/evpn_symmetric/group_vars/leaf/common.yml
 ```

-Now let's introduce a mistake by changing the value of MTU.
+Now let's introduce a mistake by changing the value of MTU in the input variable.
 The resulting error message tells us exactly where the error is and why it's not valid.

 ```bash
 $ sed -i 's/mtu: 9000/mtu: 90000/' inventories/evpn_symmetric/group_vars/leaf/common.yml